m-hoseyny/TG-File2Link/README.md

 FQDN=yourserverip
 HAS_SSL=False
 ```

+### Set up the nginx
+Use this [NGINX_SETUP.md](NGINX_SETUP.md) file to setup nginx as a reverse proxy for the bot.
+You can use SSL if you want.
+And also rate limit for the users by Nginx.

 ### Mandatory Vars
 Before running the bot, you will need to set up the following mandatory variables: